ElrohirGT/5318008Lang/README.md

 ```

 When you execute `go test` it executes a single test that reads all these files
-and compares the output of the compiler with the expected output of the file, if
+and compares the output of the compiler with the expected output defined below the `---`, if
 this differ in any way it reports an error.
 Easy way to get a big pile of tests
 going.

+## ✨ Documentation

+### Semantic Analysis